West Gosforth: Recreation and leisure

 The ward has many large green spaces including Dukes Moor, Coxlodge Welfare Ground and St. Nicholas Park.
 The ward has two Tyne and Wear Metro stations: Regent Centre and Wansbeck Road.

 The ward has a library and swimming pool.
 The swimming pool is currently managed by Greenwich Leisure Limited under the brand "Better Leisure" following a takeover in 2013.
 In November 2006, Gosforth Library was demolished and replaced with a new two-storey building, during these works the library operated in temporary buildings located nearby.
 The new Gosforth Library and Customer Service Centre building was formally opened on 8 February 2008 by John Grundy, a local resident and television presenter.
 The library is used as a polling station for one of the four voting districts in West Gosforth.

 Business

-West Gosforth has a business park, called Regent Centre, which is home to companies such as Virgin Money (formerly Northern Rock).
+West Gosforth has a business park, called Regent Centre, which includes the headquarters of Virgin Money (formerly Northern Rock), the UK's 6th largest bank.

-Shopping

-Wansbeck Road has a small shopping centre which includes small Asda and Nisa supermarkets.
-Until 2019 the Nisa store had been a Co-op Food.

-The site of the Asda store was formerly a Kwik Save (and briefly FreshXpress) store before being demolished in 2008 and re-built from scratch as a Netto.
-This Netto/Asda store opened on 5 November 2009 and also used the former land of the Collingwood pub.
-Following Asda's buyout of Netto this store was converted into an Asda, their second such store in Gosforth.
-The west half of Gosforth High Street was also in the ward.